 This page describes a configuration that replicates data from a source database server to Cloud SQL Second Generation replicas.
 This configuration is sometimes referred to as an external master configuration.

-The source database server can be any self-managed MySQL server, including servers running on other GCP services (such as Compute Engine) or on other cloud providers.
-Cloud SQL does not support replication from managed database services offered by other cloud vendors, such as AWS RDS or Azure Database.
+The source database server can be any MySQL server, including servers running on other GCP services (such as Compute Engine) or on other cloud providers (such as AWS RDS), provided they meet the requirements.

 For step-by-step instructions for setting up this configuration, see Replicating from an External Server.